Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 A mini folding e-bike

-The X5S is Engwe’s mini folding electric bike.
+The T14 is Engwe’s mini folding electric bike.
 This model is the dream for riders that value pure convenience without sacrificing power and performance.

-This is the most lightweight bike available from Engwe, weighing just over 63lbs.
-It uses a 240W high-speed motor with 400W peak power output.
-This is paired with a huge 20Ah battery that provides max ranges of 74 miles on pedal-assist mode or 37 miles with full-electric using the throttle.
+This is the most lightweight bike available from Engwe, weighing just over 50 lbs.
+It uses a 350W high-speed motor paired with a huge 10Ah battery that provides max ranges of 22 miles if you’re relying on throttle alone.
 Unfortunately, it has a long charge time of 6-10 hours.

-Other notable additions to this bike are the versatile 2.1″ tires, the Comfort Shock Absorption front fork suspension, aluminum alloy frame, and large 330lb payload capacity.
+Other notable additions to this bike are the versatile 2.125″ tires, the Comfort Shock Absorption front fork suspension, aluminum alloy frame, and large 220lb payload capacity.

 Finally, the bike comes fully equipped with a rack and fenders for commuter convenience.
 You can also purchase a waterproof bike bag or extra battery from the Engwe bike store online.